NOXCIS/Wiregate/README.md

  - **Portainer** - for overall container management on a lightweight VPS.

- - **Setup Script** - for modify the docker-compose environment variables before the container stack is started.
+ - **Setup Script** - to modify the docker-compose environment variables before the container stack is created.

 ## Working Containers